The highest paying engineering jobs often share three unique traits. They call for innovation, a rare skill, and risk-taking.

 This same risk profile and salary model applies to the engineering profession as well.
 One engineer designs 120-volt lighting for malls.
 While another engineer leads the design for bridges across turbulent deep seas.
 The latter engineer is the person putting thousands of lives at risk.

 So, to no one’s surprise, the bridge engineer demands a much higher salary than the lighting engineer.
-And this leads us to the following popular quote:
+This then leads us to the following popular quote:

 With great risk often comes great reward.